On multidimensional Mandelbrot's cascades: Proof of Theorem

+{\sc Step 3b}.
 To handle with the second one we will use the following inequality, valid for $0\le a\le \frac 12$, being a consequence of the mean value theorem: for some constant $D$ depending only on $\chi$.
 We have: